PhilippGnoyke/AsTdEA/README.md

 In this section, we list and describe every column of every generated .csv file.

 #### interVersion\ClassCDsComponents.csv<br>interVersion\PackageCDsComponents.csv
+These files provide a list of all inter-version cyclic dependencies and their components, i.e., intra-version smells.
 | Column index | Column name in the .csv                             | Column description                                                                                                                                                                                                                                                                                                                                                                   |
 |--------------|-----------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | id                                                  | ID of the inter-version smell in this row (across all analyzed systems)                                                                                                                                                                                                                                                                                                              |
 | 1            | intraVersionSmells(versionId.smellId-removalWeight) | List of all intra-version smell IDs in this inter-version smell, separated by commas.
 Each intra-version smell ID consists of its version ID and its smell ID within the version.
 Specifically for cyclic dependencies, the ID is followed by a hyphen and the removal weight, which is relevant for calculating the number of smell removals in cyclic-dependency evolution graphs. |

 #### interVersion\HDsComponents.csv<br>interVersion\UDsComponents.csv
+These files provide a list of all inter-version hub-like and unstable dependencies and their components, i.e., intra-version smells.
 | Column index | Column name in the .csv               | Column description                                                                                                                                                                |
 |--------------|---------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | id                                    | ID of the inter-version smell in this row (across all analyzed systems)                                                                                               |
 | 1            | intraVersionSmells(versionId.smellId) | List of all intra-version smell IDs in this inter-version smell, separated by commas.
 Each intra-version smell ID consists of its version ID and its smell ID within the version. |

 #### interVersion\ClassCDsEdges.csv<br>interVersion\PackageCDsEdges.csv
+These files provide a list of all inter-version cyclic dependencies and the edges their cyclic-dependency evolution graphs.
 | Column index | Column name in the .csv | Column description                                                                                                                                                                                                                                                                                                            |
 |--------------|-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | id                      | ID of the inter-version smell in this row (across all analyzed systems)                                                                                                                                                                                                                                           |
 | 1            | edges                   | List of all edges between adjacent intra-version cyclic dependencies in the inter-version cyclic dependency, seperated by commas.
 Each edge is represented by the intra-version smell ID of the outgoing vertex (version ID + smell ID in the version), an arrow "->", and the intra-version smell ID of the incoming vertex. |

 #### interVersion\ClassCDsProperties.csv<br>interVersion\PackageCDsProperties.csv<br>interVersion\HDsProperties.csv (Column 0 – 10)<br>interVersion\UDsProperties.csv (Column 0 – 10)
+These files provide a list of all inter-version smells and their properties.
 | Column index | Column name in the .csv         | Data type      | Range  | Column description                                                                                                                |
 |--------------|---------------------------------|----------------|--------|-----------------------------------------------------------------------------------------------------------------------------------|
 | 0            | id                              | Integer        | [0..∞) | ID of the inter-version smell in this row (across all analyzed systems)                                               |